gma/tconsole/README.md

 	0.000923s PostTest#test_post_should_have_respond_to_published_appropriately
 	0.00077s PostTest#test_post_should_have_a_body

+You can turn on the Fail Fast feature to cause TConsole to stop running tests as soon as the first test fails.
+To enable fail fast simply enter:

+  > set fast on

+In the console.
+You can disable Fail Fast again with:

+  > set fast off

 If you update your environment, maybe by editing your Gemfile or changing one of your application's configuration files, you can use the `reload` command to reload the entire environment:

 	> reload